 “Section 43B does not disallow the payments made towards taxes and contributions made to superannuation fund or gratuity fund or any other fund for the welfare of the employees but allows them as deductions only when actually made or for the very accounting year in which they are so paid and not otherwise.

-That the provision to some extent interferes with the mercantile system of accounting normally adopted by business organisations can hardly be doubted.
+That the provision to some extent interferes with the mercantile system of accounting normally adopted by business organizations can hardly be doubted.
 But, that practice can hardly be treated as a constitutional or legal right to hold that Parliament was bound to accept the claims made in the accounts but not actually paid as deductions under the Act.
 When the section recognises the payments actually made, we fail to see as to how the same contravenes article 14 of the Constitution.

 When Government and Parliament found that the system had led to large scale abuse by many tax payers, we cannot say that Parliament was not competent or unjustified in intervening and recognising only the actual payments.
 If the Parliament decides that an evil should be curbed without in any way affecting the rights of the parties, then the court cannot condemn the same as violative of article 14 of the Constitution.